paulrobertlloyd/paulrobertlloyd-v3/source/essays/_pages/fcplc.markdown

 ### Responsible Business Management
 The situation with players wages has only arisen because clubs forgetting football is a sport not a business.
 As a football club, you don't need to make profits just avoid sustained losses.
 But as chairman of football businesses, they tend to have their feet firmly in the City, believing in its philosophies such as "the market will regulate itself naturally" quoted from Southampton chairman, Rupert Lowe.

-{% figure class:'l-bleed', caption:'Preston North End's ground is also home to the National Football Museum' %}
+{% figure 1up l-bleed "Preston North End's ground is also home to the National Football Museum" %}
 ![Preston North End is also home to the National Football Museum](/assets/images/essays/fcplc/preston_north_end.jpg)
 {% endfigure %}